Shopping at Target With Kids: 20 Tips to Keep Your Sanity

 You could spend hours browsing at Target, but your kids are less than thrilled to be there.
 Here are 20 ways to get through the store without a meltdown.

 Survival.
 It's such a powerful word, but some days it's the only way to describe shopping with your kids in tow.
 There's something about Target (The toys!
 The snacks!
 The video game demos!) that can turn ordinarily well-behaved children into raving lunatics.
-These tips will help you transform from a harried parent desperate to escape into a carefree mom who easily completes her entire Target shopping list without going insane.
+These tips will help you transform from a harried parent desperate to escape into a carefree mom (or nanny!) who easily completes her entire Target shopping list without going insane.

 - Schedule It